The following list describes potential session formats at a SETAC meeting.

 Inspired by Pecha Kucha and Ignite, this is a rapid presentation style where speakers have a short amount of time to present a limited number of slides that have a minimum text font size or maximum number of words per slide.
 This presentations style allows speakers to give a big picture overview of a subject in a short amount of time thus providing “a wave” of information that quickly washes over the audience.
 For example, this format could suggest presentations follow a 6-12-24 rule (6 slides, 12 minutes, 24 font/words per slide).
 Session organizers may want to work with presenters ahead of the meeting to insure they are interpreting requirements well and that the session will be a success.

 Presentations in virtual-only sessions can take the form of PDFs, videos (12 minutes or less) or enhanced posters.
 These presentations must be submitted prior to the meeting start date and will be accessible online to all meeting participants on-demand (i.e., will not be associated with a set date or time).
 Participants can interact with presenters via asynchronous chat.

 Sessions are developed in collaboration between sessions chairs and the program committee, who are required to adhere to all SETAC policies, including the Code of Ethics and Code of Conduct as well as Participants Policy.
 This is inclusive of SETAC’s Open Science and Confidentiality Policy and, as such, unpublished material in a submitted abstract is confidential and shall not be used or otherwise disseminated until published, and then with appropriate attribution as well.

-To learn more about the types of sessions supported at the SETAC North America annual meeting, please review the meeting forma page that will be made available soon.
+To learn more about the types of sessions supported at the SETAC North America annual meeting, please review the session formats tab above.

 A minimum of one chair and a maximum of four chairs should accompany every session submission.